damiannelus/NutriPlanner/README.md

 ### Meal Planning
 - **Select Days**: Choose how many days to display (2-7 days)
-- **Generate Plan**: Click "Generate Meal Plan" for automatic planning
+- **Generate Plan**: Click "Generate Meal Plan" for automatic planning using your default recipes and preferences
+- **Fill Empty Slots**: Use "Fill Empty Slots" to add meals only to empty slots while keeping existing meals
 - **Replace Meals**: Click on any meal slot to replace it with a different recipe
 - **Clear Plan**: Use "Empty the plan" to clear all meals for the displayed period
 - **Navigate**: Use arrow buttons to move between different time periods